ldellisola/ITBA/93.58/08 - Numeros Primos y Compuestos.md

 3. $a\leq -2 \Rightarrow |a|\geq 2$

-Es analogo al segundo punto.
+Es análogo al segundo punto.

-4. Unicidad de la Factorizacion
+4. Unicidad de la Factorización

 $$
 a =Sg(a)\ .\ p_1\ .\ p_2\ .\ p_i = Sg(a)\ .\ q_1\ .\ q_2\ .\ q_j